The Secret Man (book): Reaction

 Author Rupert Allason says that Dux's claims about his family history do not "withstand much scrutiny", noting that his father Alfred could not have joined Mossad before the Second World War as the agency was not formed until after the war ended, and that the Jewish Brigade was not formed until several years after Alfred is said to have joined it.
-Lieutenant commander Larry Simmons said that after reading a few pages of the book he knew he had "been deceived into lending credibility to a fraudulent endeavor".
+LCDR Simmons said that after reading a few pages of the book he knew he had "been deceived into lending credibility to a fraudulent endeavor".
 Simmons, who had the same literary agent as Dux, was asked by his agent to write a "generic" foreword for the book.
 Simmons posed with Dux for a photograph, which Dux featured in the book, with the caption saying he was "talking shop" with the SEAL Team leader.
 Simmons denied "talking shop" with him, adding that Dux was "not an American warrior.
 He is a con man."

 In a review titled "Full Mental Jacket", Alexander McColl from Soldier of Fortune magazine described the book as a "literary laxative".
 He opined it contained many plot holes, and provided ten examples in his review, such as Dux's "preposterous" claim that Casey ensured no one else in the CIA would know of his existence, yet contradicts himself by describing receiving documents and support from other personnel on numerous occasions.
 In addition, he criticized some of the photographs in the book, including one that shows Dux in a military uniform with what appears to be an M16 rifle, with the caption saying it was taken in 1983 in a trench.
 According to McColl, while the rifle is styled to look like an M16 it is actually an Italian-made .22 Long Rifle, a low-powered firearm designed for varmint hunting.
 McColl sarcastically questioned why the CIA would have provided Dux with a "squirrel rifle".
 Dux refused to give any additional details about his missions for the CIA to McColl, on the grounds he and his family would face retribution if he did.
 McColl describes this "lame evasion" as ironic, noting that Dux wrote an entire book purporting to expose CIA secrets yet will not give the dates and locations of some events that would help verify his stories.
 Dux sued Soldier of Fortune for libel following their criticism of The Secret Man, though the court ruled in the magazine's favor.